 Repurchase of the Group's own equity instruments is recognised and deducted directly in equity.
-No gain or loss is recognised in profit or loss on the purchase, sale, issue or
+No gain or loss is recognised in profit or loss on the purchase, sale, issue or cancellation of the Group's own equity instruments.

 2.7.3 Financial liabilities